Structural Strengthening and Seismic Upgrade Works

 What to Expect During the Works

-• Most of the heavy drilling and cutting will take place overnight while the Casino is closed.
-However, some minor noise may be noticeable during open hours.
+• Noise: Heavy drilling will mostly occur overnight while the Casino is closed.
+Minor noise may be noticeable during open hours.

 We’re Here to Help